 It takes years to become a successful entrepreneur and generations to build a business empire.
 However, the sad reality is it takes just one adverse situation for it to all fall apart.
 As many of us learn, an ounce of prevention is 100x better than the medicine it takes for the cure.
 One of the many reasons to have an exit plan is to create a series of contingency strategies if and when a business faces a crisis.
 A crisis may be financial, internal, or operational: it doesn’t matter.
-What does matter as a consultant is whether you’re capable of creating efficient exit plans for your clients to address these types of scenarios.
+What does count as a consultant is whether you’re capable of creating efficient exit plans for your clients to address these types of scenarios.

-One critical piece of this process is linking your clients personal goals to their value creation strategies.
+One critical piece of this process is linking your client’s personal goals to their value creation strategies.

 Expectations include both short-term and long-term objectives.
-Keeping tabs on what those are will always give you an edge moving forward and signals benchmarks that indicate milestones achieved or failed.
+Keeping tabs on those will always give you an edge moving forward and signals benchmarks that indicate milestones achieved or failed.
 At the same time, when planning an exit, discuss the lowest point that triggers an exit plan.
 Detailed information about the company’s objectives helps you prepare an ideal exit point.

 The best advisors use Value Scout to enable the success of their exit planning work.
 Schedule a demo today.